danschne/state-managers-demo/README.md

 - Update react-router and try out new data fetching mechanism
 - Try out <Suspense /> (in combination with useTransition()?)
 - Try out data-fetching with React Query (https://react-query-v3.tanstack.com/) (Toggle between this and react-router mechanism?
 Or is it not mutually exclusive?)
-- Implement light theme with setting (use light or dark) and try out auto-detect system preference feature (test on Windows, (Mac?) and Android) with a setting (use system)
+- Implement light theme with corresponding setting (use light or dark) and try out auto-detect system preference feature (test on Windows, (Mac?) and Android) with corresponding settings entry (use system)
+- Try out customizing And Design's default color themes (lean on my current Android theme)
 - Make it responsive (should work nicely on a standard desktop, a standard tablet and my phone)